ActionPL/duckstation_openbios_savestates/WEMR-00001/README.md

 **Description:**

-Starts at main menu with "MATCH" option highlighted.
+Starts in MATCH mode with "EXHIBITION" option highlighted.